 Ghawayne Calvin – Omaha, NE

-Ghawayne Calvin is a senior at Omaha Northwest High Magnet School in Omaha, Nebraska.
+Ghawayne Calvin is from Omaha, Nebraska and attends Stanford University.
 He was born and raised in Jamaica but immigrated to the United States with his family in 2013.
-Ghawayne is a LEDA Scholar, a College Possible student, a member of student government, an Ambassador for the Mayor’s Youth Advisory Commission, a Relay for Life Team Captain, and a founding member of the Omaha Student Voices Advisory Council.
-His passion for health led him to create the Youth Expressions of Health Club at his high school.
-Ghawayne believes that attending college will be the first step to accomplishing his goal of becoming a surgeon and changing the lives of his family.
+Ghawayne is a LEDA Scholar, Leland Scholar, and College Possible student.
+He will be a future member of student government and leader in student health organizations on campus.
+Completing college will be the first step to his goal of becoming a surgeon and changing the lives of the people in his family.

 Lorena Leza – San Antonio, TX

-Lorena Leza is a high school senior at the Young Women’s…
+Lorena Leza is a freshman at Northeastern University…

 Ana Perez-Villagomez – NE

-Ana Pérez-Villagómez is a senior at South High Magnet in Omaha, Nebraska.
-She is the president of the student body and a member of the executive board for the National Honor Society and also served on the Mayor’s Youth Advisory Commission.
-Additionally, Ana is an honors team representative for her school at Academic Decathlon competitions and serves as the public relations point person for the Green Team, which increases awareness about her school’s carbon footprint.
-She is the eldest of six children in her family and will be the first to graduate from high school and attend college.
-She intends to study chemistry and mathematics, while becoming a tutor for students, at her future institution.
+Ana Pérez-Villagómez is a freshman at Barnard College of Columbia University.
+Ana is a part of a non-profit organization called College Possible, which assists her on her journey to finishing college.
+Ana is also focused on increasing college interest for students attending Saunder’s High School in Younker’s, New York.
+In high school, she was the president of the student body and a member of the executive board for the National Honor Society.
+She also served on the Mayor’s Youth Advisory Commission and was an honors team representative for her school’s Academic Decathlon.
+Ana is a first-generation student and the eldest of six children in her family.
+She intends to double-major in chemistry and mathematics, while becoming a tutor for students, at her future institution.

 Christopher Suggs -Kinston, NC